Ian-Blanshard/MP1-Personal-Portfolio/README.md

 ![Screenshot of errors](/assets/images/code_validation_errors_2.jpg)

-These errors occured as i had missed the closing tag for the anchor elements in the footer, these were added in.
+These errors occurred as i had missed the closing tag for the anchor elements in the footer, these were added in.

 As these elements navigation and footer were present in all pages, the corrections were made for all files and following that my code passed the validations and no more errors or warnings were given.